Canon 1Ds Mark II vs Olympus E-M5

 - More modern: Reflects 7 years and 4 months of technical progress since the 1Ds Mark II launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the E-M5 is the clear winner of the contest (14 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the E-M5 is the clear winner of the contest (14 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 |Canon 1D X« »||-||-||4.5/5||4.5/5||4.5/5||Oct 2011||6,799||-||Canon 1D X|